 Relative to the broad convertible market, CICVX still has less in high delta/equity-sensitive converts than the VXA0, and we’re focusing more on the balanced portion, which we believe offers the best upside/downside capture opportunities.

-The S&P 500 and the U.S. equity market is close to being where it was on its February 19, 2020, closing high for the year (3,386 at close on Feb.
-19 versus 3,216 at the close on July 24).
-The S&P’s return with dividends was at 0.62% YTD as of July 24.
-The CICVX team is managing the risk/reward in the same manner in July as it was in February.
+The S&P 500, as a proxy for the the U.S. equity market, is now back above where it was on its February 19, 2020, pre-COVID sell-off high (3,386 at close on Feb.
+19 versus 3,562 at the close on November 12).
+The S&P’s return with dividends was at 11.25% YTD as of November 12.
+Know that the CICVX team is managing the risk/reward in the same manner today as it was in February.

 Do you wish you had done more in convertibles back in February?
 If so, it is not too late to consider now.
 Calamos Convertible Fund can be a core portion of your equity allocation, offering attractive risk/reward attributes to help navigate equity markets.

 What additional questions can we answer for you regarding convertibles and their place in your clients’ portfolios?
 Contact your Calamos Investment Consultant at 888-571-2567 or email@example.com.

 Before investing carefully consider the fund’s investment objectives, risks, charges and expenses.
 Please see the prospectus and summary prospectus containing this and other information which can be obtained by calling 1-800-582-6959.
 Read it carefully before investing.